Swasth-Apps/healthcoach-help/src/pages/client/categories/dashboard.md

       - slug: topics/search-programs
         title: Search Programs
 ---
-The dashboard gives you an overview of all the primary activities of the application.

-Whether you want to search for some program or look for the upcoming activity- the page presents all the relevant information.
-Usually, the dashboard is the first screen a user tries exploring when they are using the app for the first time.

-Health Coach is equipped with a user-friendly dashboard screen.
-To view this page, click on the dashboard icon present at the centre of the bottom bar.
+The Health Coach dashboard is a one-stop destination for all relevant resources and networks.
+It provides a detailed overview of primary activities and helps the user to delve deeper into our myriad of mental wellness services.
+To view this page, click on the dashboard icon available at the center of the bottom bar.

 It comprises the following components: Notifications on the top left corner, search bar on the top, followed by upcoming sessions, and enrolled programs.